8 Advantages of Fiber-Optic Internet vs. Copper Cable

 Many Atlantech Online customers using fiber to connect to our network can transmit data at 1 gigabit per second.
 That's many times faster than the federal government's definition of broadband service, which is 25Mbps uploads and 3Mbps for downloads as of January 2015.

-According to Blackbox Technology, certain types of fiber connections can be transmitted for almost 25 miles.
-While most business build outs won't require similarly robust types of fiber connections, your signal isn't in danger of degrading within metro fiber rings that would serve your business.
+Certain types of fiber connections can be transmitted for almost 25 miles.
+While most business build-outs won't require similarly robust types of fiber connections, your signal isn't in danger of degrading within metro fiber rings that would serve your business.

-In an era of increased attention towards cyber security, fiber-optic internet is touted as a cost-effective way of instantly increasing your Internet security.
+In an era of increased attention toward cyber security, fiber-optic internet is touted as a cost-effective way of instantly increasing your internet security.
 Intercepting copper cable can be performed by connecting taps to a line to pick up the electronic signals.